Cross-Registration for TC StudentsSkip to content Skip to main navigation

 - Search Columbia's directory of classes.
 Make sure to take note of the five-digit call number, as you will need it to register.

-- For a course requiring instructor or departmental approval, be prepared to obtain written, signed permission from the instructor or departmental representative.
-You may use TC's Special Permission/Override form, or you can ask the instructor/departmental rep to write a short note or e-mail indicating that you have permission to register.
+- CU courses will minimally require approval of the course instructor, so you should be prepared to obtain written, signed permission from the instructor.
+You may use TC's Special Permission/Override form, or you can ask the instructor to write a short note or e-mail indicating that you have permission to register.
 Bring the permission note to the Office of the Registrar at Teachers College (324 Thorndike), forward the e-mail, or send a fax to (212) 678-3005.
 We will then enter the approval, and you can proceed to register online in myTC.

 - Once the TC Registrar has received and entered all necessary course approvals, you may register for a Columbia course online through the myTC Portal.
 Simply enter the five-digit Columbia call number when you are prompted to add classes; enter the call number in the same space where you would enter the CRN of a TC course.
 Make sure to save your changes and confirm your registration.